uvarc/rc-website/content/userinfo/rivanna/software/alphafold.md

 # Slurm Script

-Below are some templates for your Slurm script.
+Below are some Slurm script templates for version 2.3.

 ## Monomer with `full_dbs`